Disability Benefits Questionnaire (DBQ)

 What if my VA physician didn't fill one out at my C&P Exam?

-Most VA physicians know to use them, but it's okay if they do not.
+Most VA physicians will use them, but it's okay if they do not.
 Check their notes from the exam.
 As long as they included the information necessary to rate your conditions, then that is all that matters.

 Am I supposed to submit the questionnaire?